Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Vermont

 Propane vs. Natural Gas vs. Heating Oil: Vermont Home Heating Fuel Comparison

-Homes have a host of fuels to choose from when it comes to heating.
-Heating Oil is the preferred choice in Vermont, used by 1,124,831 or 40% of residents.
-The next most popular primary heating fuel for Vermont families is Propane, used by 485,335 homes (17%).
-The rest of the homes are heated with Natural Gas (17%), Wood (13%), Electricity (11%), and Other (2%).
+Families have a choice of fuels that can be used when it comes to heating.
+Heating Oil is the preferred choice in Vermont, used by 99,824 or 35% of families.
+The next most popular primary heating fuel for Vermont residents is Propane, used by 57,954 homes (20%).
+The other homes are heated with Natural Gas (19%), Electricity (13%), Wood (11%), and Other (2%).

 Vermont Residential Primary Home Heating Fuel (in Number of Households)